-For the 2007 PIT data a new set of variance strata and PSUs were developed for use with data collected under the new NHIS sample design.
-Specifically, 125 variance estimation strata were created, each stratum with either two or three variance estimation PSUs.
-These have been numbered 1001-1125 for the 2008 PIT file.
+For the 2007 PIT data a temporary set of variance strata and PSUs were developed for use with data collected under the new NHIS sample design.
+The current set of variance strata and PSUs were re-established for the 2008 PIT data, and have been carried over to the subsequent PIT files including the PIT 2011 dataset.
+Specifically, 165 variance estimation strata were created, each stratum with either two or three variance estimation PSUs.
+These have been numbered 1001-1165 for the 2011 PIT file.

-Beginning with the 2002 PIT data base 203 variance strata were formed for use in developing variance estimates for all subsequent years and data bases under the old design.
+Beginning with the 2002 PIT database 203 variance strata were formed for use in developing variance estimates for all subsequent years and databases under the old design.
 These were numbered 1-203.
 For data analyses where data pooling across calendar years is limited to 2002 and later, the numbering of the variance strata and variance PSUs now permits this with no further actions needed.

 If pooled analyses involve data in calendar years earlier than 2002, a pooled linkage file has been created to permit assignment of variance strata and PSU values for any person sampled under the old NHIS sample design (the one used for the NHIS from 1995-2005, and thus associated with MEPS samples for MEPS Panels 1-11).
 This person-level file contains variance stratum and PSU variables for all respondents participating in MEPS, along with the standard MEPS person ID variables for linking to other MEPS files.
 This one file contains records for each person who is on any of the MEPS full-year consolidated files.
 It is found on PUF Number HC-036.
-(A

-Balanced Repeated Replicate or BRR version of this file is also available.
+(A Balanced Repeated Replicate or BRR version of this file is also available.
 See PUF Number HC-036BRR.)